 - Accurately value your claim

-However, some cases require additional action:
+However, some cases require additional action, including:

-- Working with accident reconstruction experts
+- Working with accident scene reconstruction experts

 - Hiring expert witnesses to substantiate injuries and long-term care needs